osiloke/gostore/README.md

 **GoStore** is a small storage wrapper for nosql databases like boltdb, leveldb, riak, mongodb etc.
 It attempts to create a simple way to use different combinations of storage backends in an api.

+NOTE:
+Still being developed, use at own risk or when i update this note.

 #### Screenshot

 ## Usage